|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 AC electricity transmission systems generally have distributed inductance and partially inductive loads such as transformers and motors that tend to cause a phase angle separation between the sinusoidal voltage and current waveforms on the same conductor.
 The cosine of this phase angle difference is known as the power factor.
 To maximize the power factor and hence maximize the power transmission capacity the phase angle between the voltage and current waveforms on the same conductor should be zero.
 Long AC transmission lines utilize capacitors and/or special generators to provide phase angle correction.
 This power factor correction methodology works well for point to point transmission lines but becomes very complex for branching circuits with variable branch loads that may be fed from different directions.

 High voltage open wire AC transmission has the disadvantage that it cannot be routed under water.
-Above ground open wire 500 kV AC transmission conductors are usually supported by 100 m high transmission pylons to minimize transmission loses due to the fringing electromagnetic field interacting with water in the ground.
+Above ground open wire 500 kV AC transmission conductors are usually supported by 65 m to 100 m high transmission pylons to minimize transmission loses due to the fringing electromagnetic field interacting with water in the ground.

 DC transmission has the advantage that it permits twice as much power to be transmitted over the same towers, conductors and energy transmission corridor as are used for AC transmission.
 In an AC system the peak operating voltage rating is: